Forced organ harvesting from Falun Gong practitioners in China: Low quantity of known sources of organs

-Organ transplant wait times
+Short organ transplant wait times

 Wait periods for organ transplants in China are significantly shorter than elsewhere in the world.
 According to a 2006 post on the China International Transplantation Assistance Center website, "it may take only one month to receive a liver transplantation, the maximum waiting time being two months.
 As for the kidney transplantation, it may take one week to find a suitable donor, the maximum time being one month...If something wrong with the donor's organ happens, the patient will have the option to be offered another organ donor and have the operation again in one week."
 Other organ transplant centers similarly advertised average wait times of one or two weeks for liver and kidney transplants.
 This is consistent with accounts of organ transplant recipients, who report receiving organs a matter of days or weeks.
 By comparison, median wait times for a kidney in developed countries such as the United States, Canada and Great Britain typically range from two years to over four years, despite the fact that these countries have millions of registered organ donors and established systems of organ matching and allocation.

 Researchers and medical professionals have expressed concern about the implications of the short organ transplant wait times offered by Chinese hospitals.
 Specifically, they say these wait times are indicative of a pool of living donors whose organs can be removed on demand.
 This is because organs must be transplanted immediately after death, or must be taken from a living donor (kidneys must be transplanted within 24–48 hours; livers within 12 hours, and hearts within 8 hours).